YungSamzy/virus/README.md

 # virus
  Virus.exe - A present for a friend
+ Run for a suprise!